-September is Life Insurance Awareness Month – an observance of a commonly misunderstood type of coverage, especially among young people.
-Life insurance is something that isn’t much fun to talk or think about – but it is important.
+Life insurance is a commonly misunderstood type of coverage, especially among young people, because it isn’t much fun to talk or think about – but it is important.

 One prevalent misconception about life insurance is that you don’t need it if you are young, strong and healthy.
 Sadly, accidents and tragedy can happen to anyone, so here are four reasons why purchasing a life insurance policy is smart and reasonable at any age.